 Since the cases of HIV infection and AIDS patients have increased in broader areas and age groups, the Interagency Liaison Committee was established in 2000.
-The Ministry of Justice, Ministry of Foreign Affairs, Ministry of Education, Culture, Sports, Science and Technology, and bureaus of the Ministry of Health, Labour and Welfare participated in a session held based on Article IX-I of the "AIDS Prevention Guidelines," with the purpose of promoting more comprehensive and effective measures for AIDS control.
+The Ministry of Justice, Ministry of Foreign Affairs, Ministry of Education, Culture, Sports, Science and Technology, and bureaus of the Ministry of Health, Labour and Welfare participated in a session held based on Article IX-I of the "AIDS Prevention Guidelines," with the purpose of promoting more comprehensive and effective AIDS measures.